-It could be branded as more healthier option maybe?
+It could be branded as a healthier option, maybe?

-I know this is actually obvious but if you are giving up drink or just can’t drink this is a major deal.
-Its a niche audience but just see the reaction I get when I say I live an alcohol free lifestyle.
+I know this is obvious, but if you are giving up drink or can’t drink, this is a major deal.
+It’s a niche audience but see the reaction I get when I say I live an alcohol-free lifestyle.

 People think you are a bit odd.